awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## HTTP 401 unauthorized error response on Kubernetes API server requests<a name="troubleshooting-boundservicetoken"></a>

-You see these errors if a pod's service account token has expired on a 1\.21 or later cluster\.
+You see these errors if a pod's service account token has expired on a `1.21` or later cluster\.

-Your Amazon EKS version 1\.21 or later cluster's Kubernetes API server rejects requests with tokens older than 90 days\.
+Your Amazon EKS version `1.21` or later cluster's Kubernetes API server rejects requests with tokens older than 90 days\.
 In previous Kubernetes versions, tokens did not have an expiration\.
 This means that clients that rely on these tokens must refresh them within an hour\.
 To prevent the Kubernetes API server from rejecting your request due to an invalid token, the Kubernetes client SDK version used by your workload must be the same, or later than the following versions:
-+ Go v0\.15\.7 and later
++ Go version `0.15.7` and later
-+ Python v12\.0\.0 and later
++ Python version `12.0.0` and later
-+ Java v9\.0\.0 and later
++ Java version `9.0.0` and later
-+ JavaScript v0\.10\.3 and later
++ JavaScript version `0.10.3` and later
-+ Ruby master branch
++ Ruby `master` branch
-+ Haskell v0\.3\.0\.0
++ Haskell version `0.3.0.0`
-+ C\# v7\.0\.5 and later
++ C\# version `7.0.5` and later

 You can identify all existing pods in your cluster that are using stale tokens\.
 For more information, see [Kubernetes service accounts](service-accounts.md#identify-pods-using-stale-tokens)\.